Intelligent-Instruments-Lab/iil.is/src/routes/news/txalaparta_dynjandi.md

 Concert: 20:00-22:00 (optional)

-Deadline for applications: April 3rd
+Deadline for applications: March 28th 2023

 Applications are now open for a workshop on the traditional percussive instrument: Txalaparta!
 The workshop will be held on April 11th from 1 pm to 10 pm.
 The workshop will be held in the Dynjandi room at LHÍ Skipholti 31.